-The Laurel Highlands, just 60 minutes from Pittsburgh, is home to three Frank Lloyd Wright masterpieces, all of which are open to the public.
+The Laurel Highlands, just 60 minutes from Pittsburgh, is home to four Frank Lloyd Wright masterpieces, all of which are open to the public.

 Called "The best all-time work of American architecture" by the American Institute of Architects, and named one of "50 Places of a Lifetime" by National Geographic, Fallingwater is located 90 minutes south of Pittsburgh in the idyllic Laurel Highlands.
 The house is dramatically cantilevered over a waterfall and widely considered to be Wright's most sublime integration of man and nature.
 Fallingwater is open daily, except for Wednesday, mid-March through November.
 In-depth, self-guided grounds and children's tours available.
 Advanced ticket purchase or reservations are essential.